Hmm… What can I tell you about me?

 Of course, that didn’t last.

 I think my problem with retirement has something to do with the need to stay active.
-When we moved back to Muskegon, it was 2008, just in time for the latest market crash.
+When we moved back to Muskegon, it was 2007, just in time for the latest market crash.
 So, naturally, I decided to get into stock trading.
 But I did it with a twist.
 I wrote computer programs to do the trading for me.
 Then I wrote more programs to analyze the different trading strategies, always working to find the best ones.
 Whew.
 That was a busy time.
 Marge also got into it.
 Stocks, options, and futures.
 A wild ride.
-But then, my various computer programs began pointing out something: the more I traded, the less I made, and the less often I traded, the more I made.
+But then, my various computer programs began pointing out something: the less often I traded, the more I made.
 Maybe making 50-60 trades a day wasn’t such a good idea.
 So I moved to slower trading strategies and found myself better off than I had been before.
 Gosh, why was I putting in 50-60 hours a week reading stock and computer books and writing and debugging programs to do the trading?
 So, in one those epiphanies you wish had happened earlier, we put everything into long-term trades.
 It was good for our savings account, but it brought me back again to that great conundrum: what do I do with my time?

 Marge didn’t help.
 In fact, she made it worse.
 By then, she’d come up with a new rule, “You can start any kind of business you want as long as you don’t hire anybody.”